GTSL-UC/T-Blade3/documentation/T-Blade3_ReadMe_ESP.txt

 sharmamm@mail.uc.edu
 -----------------------------------------------

-1. Introduction
+1. INTRODUCTION

-    T-Blade3 version 1.13.1 has been integrated with Engineering Sketch Pad (ESP) which is a geometry creation and manipulation system targeted at aerospace design and analysis.
+    T-Blade3 version 1.2 has been integrated with Engineering Sketch Pad (ESP) which is a geometry creation and manipulation system targeted at aerospace design and analysis.
 ESP is used to drive T-Blade3 via user defined primitives (UDPs) which generate a single solid.
 Various spanwise parameters provided by T-Blade3 can be further manipulated using